duwamish-os/InstallCert/README.md

 Certificate was added to keystore
 ```

-you will see cacerts updated with one entry. by default JDK truststore has 104 entries, which
+you will see cacerts.jks updated with one entry `Certificate fingerprint (SHA1): 74:73:B8:A0:B5:4E:E0:A2:30:B4:45:D6:F1:28:7D:39:46:8D:F9:DB`.

+By default JDK truststore [has 104 entries](https://github.com/prayagupd/tls.kotlin/issues/4), which
 becomes 105 once you add above cert.

 Verify,

 ```
-keytool -list -keystore jdk1.8.0_161/jre/lib/security/cacerts
+keytool -list -keystore jdk1.8.0_161/jre/lib/security/cacerts -storepass changeit
 ```